-Think of a clear day and the colors of Lynn Walker’s paintings will vividly come to mind.
+Think of a clear day and the colors of Lynn F. Walker’s paintings will vividly come to mind.
 With bravura brush strokes and the colors of sea and sky, Lynn is able to capture a fleeting moment in one’s life on canvas.
 Whether it is young children playing, an interior scene, or a luscious bowl of fruit, Lynn gives the viewer a glimpse of a private scene.
-With light splashing across her canvases she illuminates both the painting’s subjects and the viewer’s memory, inviting him or her to establish an immediate personal connection with the image.

 Contemporary artist Lori Zummo paints in a style evocative of the American Barbizon School.
-She received her BFA from Syracuse University in 1984.
 After receiving the first place award in oil painting from the New York chapter of the National Society of Arts and Letters in 1986, Ms. Zummo was granted a full scholarship to the New York Academy of Art’s Master Class program.
 The NYAA’s extensive study program, based on the Italian Renaissance and the French Academic training tradition further enhanced her style and technique.